thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-best.md

 {: id="add-fk-snowflake"}
 **Example 1: adding a foreign key in Snowlake**

-For example, add a foreign key to Retail Sales schema in Snowflake by running the following `ALTER TABLE` statement.
+For example, you can add a foreign key to Retail Sales schema in Snowflake by running the following `ALTER TABLE` statement.
 Also, contrast it with [Example 2](#add-fk-thoughtspot):

 ```
 ALTER TABLE "HO_RETAIL"."PUBLIC"."HO_Retail_Sales_Fact"